PermutaTriangle/Tilings/README.rst

   for finding the specification corresponding to a regular insertion encoding
-- ``insertion_row_and_col_placements``: this pack places rows and columns as above, but first ensures every active cell contains a point (this is in the same vein as "slots" in the regular insertion encoding paper)
+- ``insertion_row_and_col_placements``: this pack places rows and columns as above, but first ensures every active cell contains a point (this is in the same vein as the "slots" of the regular insertion encoding)
 - ``insertion_point_placements``: places extreme points in cells, but first ensures every active cell contains a point
 - ``pattern_placements``: inserts size one requirements into a tiling, and then